 While MikroTik showed promising growth in 2020 Q1, achieving a notable 13.3% market share by count of APs, the company finished off the year with a decline in 2020 Q3.

-Between 2019 Q1 and 2020 Q3, MikroTik grew its market share by 1.5%—when considering the count of MikroTik APs in use.
-Nevertheless, if we consider market share by counting the number of subscribers using MikroTik APs, then the vendor is actually shown to have lost 0.5% of its market share by 2020 Q3.
+Between 2019 Q1 and 2020 Q3, MikroTik grew its market share by 1.5% in count of MikroTik APs in use.
+If we count the number of subscribers on MikroTik APs, then the vendor is actually shown to have lost 0.5% of its market share by 2020 Q3.

 Once again, these contrasting numbers reflect the importance of considering both the count of APs as well as the count of subscribers when looking at a vendor’s access point market share.

-We hope that you enjoyed this access point comparison, looking at how the AP market has changed since 2019!
+We hope that you enjoyed this comparison, looking at how the AP market has changed since 2019!

 This data analysis is strictly based on the bi-annual compilation of insights forming the Preseem Fixed Wireless Network Report.
 It is meant to be a representation of the data gathered from Preseem’s ISP customers, not the whole fixed wireless market.
 Brands/manufacturers/trademarks mentioned here are the properties of their respective owners.
 Preseem does not recommend one manufacturer over the other, nor does Preseem receive any commission or fees in response to the collection, analysis, and presentation of this data.
 This is meant to be informational in nature and for the consumption of the general public interested in the fixed wireless industry.